EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 ## 6. Tests
 There are a bunch of unit tests that test specific features of the database.
 The db_stress test is used to validate data correctness at scale.

+## 7. Performance
+Rocksdb performance is benchmarked via a utility called db_bench. db_bench is part of the rocksdb source code.
+Performance results of a few typical workloads are described [here](https://github.com/facebook/rocksdb/wiki/Performance-Benchmarks).

 ##### Author: Dhruba Borthakur